Leslie Cheung: Impact and legacy

-Many memorial events were held over the years since Cheung's death, including the memorial concerts in 2003, 2008, 2013, and 2023 organized by Cheung's agent Florence Chan.
-The proliferation of memorial events has attracted scrutiny and doubts over commercialization and opacity of revenues.
+Many memorial events were held over the years since Cheung's death, including the memorial concerts in 2003, 2008, 2013, and 2023 organised by Cheung's agent Florence Chan.
+The proliferation of memorial events has attracted scrutiny and doubts over commercialisation and opacity of revenues.
 Cheung's agent Florence Chan faced criticism in 2013 for her much-hyped revelation of an important secret about Cheung at the year's memorial concert, which turned out to be a dream she had about Cheung telling her he could finally rest.
 Chinese writer Han Songluo commented then: "In the ten years of commemorating Leslie Cheung, what we observe is an exhaustive Leslie Cheung Commemorating Contest, where the focus is not on commemoration but on novelty.
 It must feature new information, new developments, and new perspectives."
-In 2023, concerns about overexploitation were raised again when two memorial concerts, organized by Chan and Universal Music, Cheung's agent and label respectively, took place on the same day of 1 April in Hong Kong, featuring separate groups of celebrities covering his songs.
+In 2023, concerns about overexploitation were raised again when two memorial concerts, organised by Chan and Universal Music, Cheung's agent and label respectively, took place on the same day of 1 April in Hong Kong, featuring separate groups of celebrities covering his songs.